Do I qualify for an educator license in Nevada?

 My Nevada educator license has expired, what steps do I follow?

-If your expired license was either a standard or professional license, you will need to reapply and submit an original completed and signed fingerprint card and transcripts verifying six credit hours of coursework or professional development.
-The fee to reapply for an expired license is $161.00, payable by cashier's check, money order or credit card only.
-We accept Visa, Mastercard, and Discover.
-Forms can be found on the Applications/Forms page.
+If your expired license was either a standard or professional license, you will need to reapply through OPAL and submit an original completed and signed fingerprint card or visit one of the approved vendors for electronic fingerprinting and provide original transcripts verifying six credit hours of coursework or professional development.
+The fee to reapply for an expired license is $180.00, payable by Visa, Master Card, or Discover.
+Payments will be collected through OPAL.
+If needed, forms can be found on the Forms page.

 How do I know what testing is required for Nevada licensure?